lehmanwics/lehmanwics.github.io/_posts/2016-12-29-Code-Challenge-Day-4.md

 excerpt_separator: <!--more-->
 ---

-Day 4 is here and it's going well...too well.
+Day 4 is here and it's going well.
 I didn't need to do much to get my program to replace one word, "hello", with another word, "goodbye".

 I used the ```.replaceAll()`` method to replace the string: